nogalesc/Robotic_grasping/README.txt

 $ roscd ~/electric_workspace/sandbox/svmlight/
 $ rosrun svmlight extract_pc_features ~/data_for_training 424

+If you make changes to src files:
+$ rosmake svmlight

 -> I use 424 because only 50% of the data is used for training -> The folder contains 900 samples but we skip half